SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 Live free is essential for creativity.
 Without it, you are just the authorities' puppet.
 You lost your rights to speak up.
-No one can try to question, scrutinize, seek for information that the authorities not pleased, do not willing to answer, not willing to cooperate or not willing to share those information.
+No one can try to question, scrutinize an authority, seek for information that the authorities not pleased, do not willing to answer, not willing to cooperate or not willing to share those information.
 Those who speak up might be put away, threaten, beaten up or silenced.
 When you are in pain you cannot yell.
 When you are hungry you are not allow to say it.
 You wanted to speak up something in the social media for your justice?
 Your post will be gone and you are likely being interviewed by someone to not to speak or never be seen again.
 You will be required by